Spring Cleanse for Kapha

 Planning and Preparation

-Daily Routine During the 7-Day Active Cleansing Phase
+Daily Routine Tips for the Active Cleansing Phase

 - Take a bath or shower